Mnemotechnician/kotlin-mindustry-mod-template/README.md

 - [ ] Read the comments in both gradle buildscripts ([first](build.gradle.kts), [second](mod-src/build.gradle.kts)) and perform any required modifications
 - [ ] Change the package name of the [main mod class](mod-src/src/main/kotlin/ExampleMod.kt).
 For example, if you're using the github-based naming convention, `com.github.mnemotechnician.kmmt` should become `com.github.YOUR_USER_NAME.YOUR_REPO_OR_MOD_NAME`.
 You may want to use a different convention, tho.
 - [ ] Change the values in [mod.hjson](mod.hjson)
-- [ ] After uploading the mod to github, add `mindustry-mod` + `mindustry-mod-v6` or `mindustry-mod-v7` to the repository topics in order for your mod to appear in the mod browser
+- [ ] After uploading the mod to github, add `mindustry-mod` to the repository topics in order for your mod to appear in the mod browser

 # Building
 ## Via github actions (this is the best variant for beginners)